awslabs/aws-sigv4-proxy/README.md

 The AWS SigV4 Proxy will sign incoming HTTP requests and forward them to the host specified in the `Host` header.

+You can strip out arbirtary headers from the incoming request by using the -s option.

 ## Getting Started

 Build and run the Proxy